FloorvH14/STT/test_data/README.md

 ```
 [Download](https://coqui.ai/english/coqui/v1.0.0-huge-vocab) the vocabulary (the .scorer file) for the model and save it in the directory test_data.
 The file is on the bottom of the page and can be downloaded by clicking on the name of the file.

+## Usage

-Then, run the test.py file, either by running
+Run test.py in the test_data directory, either by running
 ```bash
 python test_data\test.py
 ```